sunfounder/raspad3/docs/source/iot/blynk/blynk_start.rst

 Follow the steps below, and note that you must do them in order and not skip any chapters.

-.. note:: Before starting this project, you have to :ref:`bk_config`.

 1. Configuring the Blynk
 --------------------------

 1. Go to the `BLYNK <https://blynk.io/>`_ and click **START FREE**.